brucemack/brucemack.github.io/ampersand/index.md

-I've also found that applying a voice activity detect (VAD) at the very start of a new transmission can allow an initial period of silence or near-silence to be discarded so it doesn't count against the 1,500ms anti-kerchunk timer.
-For example, if someone keyed up but remained silent for 10 seconds that should still be considered a kerchunk for our purposes.
+I've also found that applying a voice activity detect (VAD) at the very start of a new transmission can allow an initial period of silence or near-silence to be discarded so it doesn't count against the 2s anti-kerchunk timer.
+For example, if someone keyed up but remained silent for 15 seconds that should still be considered a kerchunk for our purposes.

 After some experimentation with the heuristics, I've found the key is to make the KF aggressive after long periods of silence and then very accommodating once a new transmission becomes "trusted."

-The obvious place for this is in the radio input path so that it can stop kerchunks from getting into the system in the first place.
-But what is really interesting is that you can put this same module into the network audio path.
-So basically it can eliminate incoming network network kerchunks if desired.
+The best place for this capability is in the radio input path so that it can stop kerchunks from getting into the ASL system in the first place.
+But what is interesting is that you can put this same module into the network audio path.
+So basically it can eliminate incoming network kerchunks if desired.

 # Software